28Riptide12/Admin-bot/readme.md

 **Intents**

-Please not that for some commands to work these intents are required and should not be deleted else there will be errors.
+Please note that for some commands to work these intents are required and should not be deleted else there will be errors.

 `GUILD_MEMBERS` option must be ticked in the discord developer portal under the bot section.
 If this option is not ticked you will recieve errors and the bot wont work properly.